 Great Dane puppies benefit the most from 2-3 minute sessions, several times per day.
 It is also helpful to use a crate, gate, or leash to manage behavior (and keep your puppy from practicing the wrong thing!).

 By establishing some boundaries and rules in your home (example, NO running through doors!) you can maintain predictability and consistency for your dog that will pay off in the long run.

 Here are some of our favorite Great Dane puppy training treats (click to view):

-Another common mistake is using too much force when training.
+Another common mistake is using too much force and punishment when training.

 This can be counterproductive and may cause your puppy to become scared or aggressive.
 It’s important to use positive reinforcement when training your puppy, such as praise and treats.